airberlin1/ProseminarBeweisassistenten/notes.md

 # First read general
-these notes are made outside of a lean environment and I am too lazy to copy unicode characters around, so you will instead so escape sequences
+these notes are made outside of a lean environment and I am too lazy to copy unicode characters around, so here are some escape sequences that might not be accurate
 ## definining constants
 ```lean
 def m : Nat := 1